Action Philosophers!

 Action Philosophers! was a self-published comic book series by artist Ryan Dunlavey and writer Fred Van Lente, which was awarded a Xeric Grant in 2004, leading to Action Philosophers! # 1's publication in April 2005.

 The series focused on a concise biography of some of the most notable philosophers and their ideas.
 To quote the book's homepage:

 ACTION PHILOSOPHERS! is a comic book series detailing the lives and thoughts of history's A-list brain trust in a hip and humorous way that proves that philosophy is not just the province of boring tweed-enveloped college professors.

-The series concluded with issue # 9, published in September 2007.
-The series was also collected into various self-published paperback collections.
-Dark Horse Comics published a deluxe hardcover collection of the series with new material in October, 2014.
+The original black and white comic book series concluded with issue # 9, published in September 2007.
+The series was collected into three self-published paperback "Giant Size" collections.
+Dark Horse Comics published a deluxe hardcover collection of the black and white series with new material in October, 2014, for the 10th anniversary.

+The series began to be released in full color with corrected, updated, and all new material on Kickstarter starting in 2021.

+The first campaign was created by Evil Twin Comics in 2021 and was for Action Philosophers Vol 1: Hooked on Classics (The Pre-Socratics, Plato, Aristotle, Diogenes, Epicurus, Epictetus, Laozi, Bodhidharma, Rumi, The Kabbalah, Confucius, Augustine of Hippo, Hypatia, Thomas Aquinas).

+The second campaign was created by Rocketship Entertainment in 2023 for book two Action Philosophers: Omnipotence For Dummies (Francis Bacon, René Descartes, Immanuel Kant, Mary Shelley, Søren Kierkegaard, Baruch Spinoza, Gottfried Wilhelm Leibniz, Jean-Jacques Rosseau, Thomas Jefferson, David Hume, George Berkeley, Georg Hegel, Arthur Schopenhauer, Auguste Comte, Niccolò Machiavelli, Thomas Hobbes).

+The third campaign was created by Rocketship Entertainment in 2026 for book three, Action Philosophers: Modernity Bites (Karl Marx, John Stuart Mill, Jacques Derrida, Hannah Arendt, Friedrich Nietzsche, Jean-Paul Sartre, Ayn Rand, Sigmund Freud).

+Coloring for all three books was done by Adam Guzowski.

+The official Action Philosophers website was launched in 2024 to serialize the colored comics.

 Reception

 The American Library Association included Action Philosophers vol. 1 in its 2007 Great Graphic Novels for Teens booklist.
-The series was nominated for a 2007 Ignatz Outstanding Debut Award and received a positive review from Philosophy Now.
+The series was nominated for a 2007 Ignatz Outstanding Debut Award and received positive reviews from Philosophy Now and Comics Worth Reading..
+Action Philosophers: Omnipotence for Dummies was a finalist for the 2025 Ringo Awards "Best Humor Comic."

+Action Philosophers was used as a model for developing the New York City Department of Education WeTeachNYC resource Action Activists #1 to teach students about government systems and participatory democracy.